unhappyfolk/blog/content/post/his-peer-almighty.md

 images = ['img/his-peer-almighty.jpg']
 +++

 Your idol, your mentor.
 A role model, a professor.
 Most knowledgeable, one to die for.
 Most righteous, above all soared.
 A human, yet he is more.

-He has all control, to cast you away, or lore you before.
+Possesses all control, to cast you away, or lore you before.
 He keeps the gates of Heavens, and to Hell he leaves the door.
 A human, yet you make him more.

 He lies, he robs.
 Mountains of sins he holds—a secret to behold.
 He rapes, he kills.
 He cares not about his sins.
 A human, yet you follow him still.